WHAT ARE SCLERAL LENSES ?

 CAN SCLERAL LENSES CORRECT MY PRESCRIPTION?

 Yes!
-Along with helping people achieve dry eye relief and correcting irregularities, we can put your full prescription into the lens.
+Along with helping people achieve dry eye relief and correcting irregularities, we can correct your full prescription with the lens.

 Scleral lenses can correct your glasses prescription, your astigmatism, and if you are over 40 years old and need reading glasses, your near prescription as well.

 If you are over 40 years old, you have the options below with scleral lenses:

 1.)
 Distance Scleral Lenses + Reading Glasses: Both eyes corrected for distance with the lenses.
 For reading, you may wear progressive glasses (for a full range of vision) or reading glasses (for one range of vision) over the scleral lenses when needed.

 2.)
 Monovision: One eye corrected for distance vision and the other eye corrected for reading or computer.
 The brain uses each eye independently and chooses which one to use for which task.
 Most people can adapt to this, some people cannot.